TheLanzolini/extralifealert/README.md

 # Extra Life Alert

-Simplistic extra life alerts. scrapes the JSON from the extra life site based on participant/team ID in the URL.
+Simplistic extra life alerts. scrapes the JSON from the extra life site based on participantID in the URL.

-Can also take in custom Image URL and custom Audio URL.
+Can also take in custom Image URL and custom Audio URL and choice of Animation.

 All JavaScript, no Libraries or nothin'.